Book on the Evaluation of Natural and Artificial Intelligence, Cambridge University Press 2017.

 - Measure for measure column: "Unbridled mental power", Nature Physics, vol. 15, January 2019.

-- Paper accepted for the AAAI/ACM Conference on Artificcial Intelligence, Ethics, and Society with Karina Vold: "AI Extenders: The Ethical and Societal Implications of Humans Cognitively Extended by AI".
+- Paper accepted for the AAAI/ACM Conference on Artificcial Intelligence, Ethics, and Society with Karina Vold: "AI Extenders: The Ethical and Societal Implications of Humans Cognitively Extended by AI", AAAI / ACM Conference on Artificial Intelligence, Ethics and Society, Honolulu, 27-28 January 2019.
+(Presentation).

-- Co-organising The AAAI's Workshop on Artificial Intelligence Safety at AAAI 2019 to take place in Honolulu, Hawaii, January 2019.
+- Co-organised The AAAI's Workshop on Artificial Intelligence Safety at AAAI 2019, Honolulu, Hawaii, January 2019.
+Also presented Surveying Safety-Relevant AI Characteristics

 - Was on sabbatical leave (2017-2018) as visiting fellow at the Leverhulme Centre for the Future of Intelligence.
 Also visiting fellow at Clare Hall, Cambridge, UK.